MiriamRGarcia/MiriamRGarcia/README.md

 - 👋 Hi, I’m @MiriamRGarcia
+- 💞️ I’m looking to collaborate on projects related with dynamic modelling of bacterial growth and death.
 - 👀 I’m interested in mathematical models describing bacterial growth and death with antimicrobials using (ordinary, partial, stochastic) differential equations
-- 🌱 I’m currently learning how to use github 😉
-- 💞️ I’m looking to collaborate on projects related with dynamic modelling of bacterial growth and death.
     - Examples in Zenodo of models I have been working on
         - 📁 [Kinetics of E. coli inactivation by benzalkonium chloride](https://zenodo.org/doi/10.5281/zenodo.1207616)
         - 📁 ["Model-based design of smart active packaging systems with antimicrobial activity" Matlab codes](https://zenodo.org/doi/10.5281/zenodo.3244153)